This post may contain affiliate links. Please read our disclosure policy.

 Recipe Notes

-If you've made this Slow Cooker Vegetarian Chowder, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Slow Cooker Corn Chowder, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Easy Crock Pot Corn Chowder
+Easy WeightWatchers Crock Pot Corn Chowder Recipe

 Ingredients

-- 1 small onion (½ cup diced)
+- 1 small onion (1/2 cup diced)

 - 2 cups diced raw potatoes